ucgis/GeoNavigator/CONTRIBUTING.md

 ### How to contact us

 See the [GeoConnect community page](https://community-ucgis.hub.arcgis.com/pages/geoconnect) on our UC GIS website for information about this project.
-You can also reach out directly to us using our [Feedback Form](https://forms.gle/Kt7dicLdwbsta6aX6) if you have questions, commments, or want to get more involved.
+You can also reach out directly to us using our [Feedback Form](https://forms.gle/Kt7dicLdwbsta6aX6) if you have questions, comments, or want to get more involved.

+## Contributions

+To contribute to our [Data Finder](https://docs.google.com/spreadsheets/d/1cOX07oZn7txJwNIMLDJ4_fRj5q0_e2WpGuA5NezYS0g/edit?usp=sharing) by using our [Suggest a Resource](https://docs.google.com/forms/d/e/1FAIpQLSe9mTo2l0brW2_3F0dg70lZa_1ytq64KJbICH5fOs9iVZpBog/viewform?usp=sharing&ouid=104847122299274588111) form.

+Do you have topic ideas, resource suggestions, accessibility concerns, etc. for the GeoNavigator site.
+Use our [Feedback Form](https://forms.gle/Kt7dicLdwbsta6aX6)

+Finished a map?
+[UC GIS Gallery: Our Work](https://ucgis.maps.arcgis.com/apps/instant/filtergallery/index.html?appid=f13118173a2a4bc29d15a9e918b8f92e&sortField=modified&sortOrder=asc&view=grid) allows for the display of a mix of items, including dashboards, apps, web maps, StoryMaps, and even other sites and pages using the item’s thumbnail and summary.
+Consider [submitting your work](https://survey123.arcgis.com/share/9d1c4f138e5648f89d783a56901c96cc).

 ## Issues